andrew-vant/romtool/README.md

 **romtool: command not found (or not recognized, etc)**

-The directory romtool was installed to isn't in your PATH.
-You'll have to add it.
-On linux, this is probably `$HOME/.local/bin`.
-On windows, it is `%LOCALAPPDATA%\Programs\Python\PythonXY\Scripts`.
+The directory containing the `romtool` executable isn't in your PATH.

+First try closing and reopening your terminal, or logging out and back in again.
+This will fix cases where the installer already updated PATH, but the setting is only checked at startup.
+If that doesn’t work, you’ll have to add the install directory to PATH yourself.

+On windows, you can reach the PATH settings by running `rundll32 sysdm.cpl,EditEnvironmentVariables`, and the path to add is `%USERPROFILE%\AppData\Local\Programs\romtool\bin`.

+On linux, PATH is set in your shell’s startup scripts -- most commonly in `~/.profile`, `~/.bash_profile`, or `~/.bashrc` -- and the path to add is `${HOME}/.local/bin`.

 **Q. ROM map detection failed.
 Why?**